MarketSquare/robotframework-robocop/docs/user_guide.rst

 -----------------

 Rules are configurable.
 Severity of every rule message can be changed and also some of the rules have optional parameters.
-More on this in :ref:`checkers`.
+More on this in :ref:`rules`.

 Save output to file
 -------------------